-can be caused by physical, chemical and biological agents, including the microorganisms-bacteria, yeast and mold, the action of enzymes in meat such as lipases and proteases, the chemical reactions in the foods such as the browning and the oxidation, the physical changes introduced by the freezing, the drying, and the application of the pressure.
-Although several agents are implicated in the meat spoilage, the microorganisms are the most common cause of the quality deterioration in the foods of animal origin.
-The spoilage organisms break down fat, carbohydrate, and protein in the meat resulting in the development of off-flavors, slime formation, and discoloration, thereby rendering the meat disagreeable for consumption.
-It is estimated that microbial spoilage is responsible for 25% of the postharvest food loss globally [15-21].
+Caused by the physical, chemical, and biological agents, including microorganisms such as bacteria, yeast, and mold, the action of enzymes in meat such as lipases and proteases, the chemical reactions in the foods such as browning and oxidation, the physical changes introduced by the freezing, the drying, and the application of the pressure.
+'The Several agents are implicated in meat spoilage, the microorganisms are the most common cause of the quality deterioration in the foods of animal origin'.
+The spoilage organisms break down fat, carbohydrates, and protein in the meat resulting in the development of off-flavors, slime formation, and discoloration, thereby rendering the meat disagreeable for consumption.
+It is estimated that microbial spoilage is responsible for 25% of the postharvest food loss globally [15,16,17,18,19,20, 21].